-This function is plotted on figure 5 (for case of water drop in air).
-One can see that for values of θ larger than critical value ($\theta{cr} \approx 137.5^{\circ}$) there two values of α satisfying the equation, for smaller values there are none.
-A bifurcation occurs at value of θ equal to critical angle - with increasing value of parameter θ two solutions merge into one and there is no solution of equation (1) when the $\theta < \theta{cr}$.
-Rays that travel near the bifurcation form a caustic which appears on a screen as a bright line.
-The value of critical angle is different for different wave lengths; therefore if drop is illuminated with white light, each color forms a caustic at a slightly different angle.
-All those colors together form a colorful rainbow.
+(two solutions merge into one) and there is no solution of equation (1) when the $\theta < \theta{cr}$.
+Rays that travel near the bifurcation create a caustic which appears on a screen as a bright line.
+The value of critical angle depends on the wave length; therefore if drop is illuminated with white light, each color forms a caustic at a slightly different angle, together observed as a colorful rainbow.

 If multiple reflections inside the drop are considered, second and higher order rainbows can be described [3].
 In conducted experiments we were able to observe several rainbows up to a very dim 6-th order rainbow.
-On figure 2a the first and fifth (on the dark, right side of first) order rainbow is seen.
+In figure 2a the first and fifth (on the dark, right side of first) order rainbow is seen.

 The rainbow is the only pattern that can be described using spherical drop model.
-Description of patterns presented on figure 2b, c, d, e, f requires more advance theory.
-As it was shown in case of a rainbow, bright curves called caustics appear in places where many rays intersect the screen.
-In mathematical formulation those are critical points of functions ilustrating rays direction.
-Several researchers, notably M. V. Berry and J. F. Nye, investigated such light patterns and came to a conclusion that those patterns can be explained in means of catastrophe theory.
+Description of patterns presented in figure 2b, c, d, e, f requires more advance theory.
+As it was shown in case of a rainbow, bright curves called caustics appear in places where many rays intersect the screen. mathematical formulation those are critical points of functions illustrating rays direction.
+Several researchers, notably J. F. Nye [2] and M. V. Berry [4], investigated such light patterns and came to a conclusion that those patterns can be explained in terms of catastrophe theory.